photoprism/photoprism-docs/docs/getting-started/troubleshooting/mariadb.md

 #### Incompatible Schema ####

-If your database schema does not appear to be compatible with the currently installed version of PhotoPrism, first make sure that you are using a [supported database server](../index.md#databases) and that the internal database schema is up-to-date, as explained in the previous section.
+If your database schema does not appear to be compatible with the currently installed version of PhotoPrism, first make sure that you are using a [supported database](../index.md#databases) and that its internal management schema is up-to-date, as explained in the previous section.

 Once you have verified that neither is a problem or has already been resolved, you can run the following command in a terminal to check the status of the index database migrations: